Home

 AJITA,

-spiritual, physical and emotional health to her life, to say nothing of a closet full
+physical, and emotional health to her life, to say nothing of a closetful of costumes.
+Her work

-of costumes.
-Her work with DCM has been a life-changing experience and she is honored
+with Dancers of the Crescent Moon has been a life-changing experience, and she is honored to work

-to work with SIWA.
+with SIWA.

-beadwork and being a mother to her four wonderful children.
+gardening, beadwork, and being a mother to her four wonderful children.

 |